 Entry Requirements and Application Submission

 To apply for this course you must complete our acting application.
-Shortly after you submit your application one of ISA’s friendly staff will be in contact with you to arrange your initial interview, tour and audition.
+Shortly after you submit your application one of ISA’s friendly staff will be in contact with you to arrange your initial interview, tour and also your audition.

 ACTING COURSE CALENDARS

 10130NAT ADVANCED DIPLOMA OF ACTING FOR CONTEMPORARY SCREEN MEDIA

 Course calendar for students commencing in January 2018.